 - Pour the wet ingredients into the dry ingredients and use a spoon or spatula to gently combine the whole wheat pancake batter.
 DO NOT OVER MIX or you will have tough pancakes.

-How to Cook the Wheat Pancakes
+How to Cook Pancakes

 - A nonstick skillet or griddle lightly is best for cooking pancakes.